wntrblm/Big_Honking_Button/user_guide/docs/index.md

 Got a question not answered here?
 [Reach out](#getting-support-and-help), we'll be happy to help! -->

-## Open Source Hardware & Software
+## Open source hardware & software

 Big Honking Button is completely open source and hacking is encouraged.